 Tree branches provide a free and decorative material for creating garden fences.
 Wattle fences, made by weaving branches, are sturdy and long-lasting.
 Use the branch fences to fence off a vegetable garden, create a decorative fence around a flower bed, to add privacy or as a trellis for climbing plants.

 Supple, whiplike branches bend and mold easily into a decorative fence.
-Although most green branches at least 6 feet long and 1 inch in diameter work, wood from certain trees works better than others.
-Willow varieties, such as golden willow (Salix alba var. vitellina), which grows in U.S. Department of Agriculture plant hardiness zones 2 through 9, provide long, straight, pliable branches suitable for fence-building, but any straight, bendable branch will work.
+Although most green branches at least 6-feet long and 1 inch in diameter will work, wood from certain trees works better than others.
+Willow varieties, such as golden willow (Salix alba var. vitellina), which grows in U.S. Department of Agriculture plant hardiness zones 2 through 9, provide long, straight, pliable branches suitable for fence-building.
 Collect branches from spring pruning and strip them of twigs and leaves before building the fence.
 Select sturdier, 1 1/2- to 2-inch-diameter or thicker branches for the fence posts.

 Posts can be made from thick tree branches, 2-inch-thick fence posts or metal stakes.
 Posts need to be 10 to 12 inches taller than the desired height of the fence.
 Pound the posts 10 to 12 inches into the ground at 18-inch intervals for straight lines of fencing, or at 12-inch intervals around curves.
 If the posts require stronger anchoring, dig a post hole 2 inches deeper than the setting depth of the post and fill it with a 2-inch layer of compacted gravel.
 Stand the post in the hole and fill in around it with quick-setting concrete.